digitalcredentials/credential-status-manager-git/README.md

 ### Create credential status manager

-The `createStatusListManager` function is the only exported pure function of this library.
+The `createStatusManager` function is the only exported pure function of this library.
 It is an asynchronous function accepts configuration options and returns a credential status manager that aligns with these options.
 Here are all the possible configuration options:

 | Key | Description | Type | Required |
 | --- | --- | --- | --- |